 You’re no longer thinking about having an impromptu snack or a quick round of social media surfing since you’re sitting at your home workstation and you are focused on that.

 Being in an environment that feels like work makes you automatically think and focus on work.
+Personalize your new workstation by organizing all your office supplies and decorating with plants to really have a dedicated workspace.
 When you remove yourself from the goings-on of your home life, you suddenly find yourself far less distracted and more focused than before.

 You are more productive when you have a proper workspace